 3) Research Methodology

-Surveys were mailed to a randomly selected, national sample of 4,500 men and women in households that, based on their income and ownership of certain assets, were expected to meet the minimum net worth requirement of $800,000.
-The overall survey response rate was 10.9 percent, thus showing the importance of this survey to the respondents, who have been a leading indicator of economic conditions, as when they called the recession in our March 2008 survey (well ahead of everyone else).
+Surveys were mailed to a randomly selected, national sample of 4,500 men and women in households that, based on their income and ownership of certain assets, were expected to meet the minimum net worth requirement of $1 million.
+The overall survey response rate was 10.6 percent, thus showing the importance of this survey to the respondents, who have been a leading indicator of economic conditions, as when they called the recession in our March 2008 survey (well ahead of everyone else).

-The survey respondents represent 30 states.
-Eighty-seven (87) percent are married.
-The average age is 56.8 years.
-Sixty-four (64) percent are men and thirty-six (36) percent are women.
+The survey respondents represent 32 states and the District of Columbia.
+Eighty-four (84) percent are married.
+The average age is 60.9 years.
+Forty-six (46) percent are men and fifty-four (54) percent are women.

 The maximum margin of error of this survey, at 95% confidence, is five percentage points.

-Index values range from 0 to 200 and are compiled by subtracting negative feedback from positive.
+Index values range from 0 to 200 and are compiled by subtracting negative responses from positive responses.
 The value of a neutral response is 100.
-An index value of 100 means equal positive and negative feedback.
+An index value of 100 means equal positive and negative responses.

 This survey is more informative than others for several reasons.
 Unlike some other surveys of the affluent, this is not an extrapolation of past spending that they have been asked to remember and reconstruct.
 It is designed to identify future spending plans and intentions.

 Unlike most other surveys of the affluent, this survey of people excludes respondents who do not qualify to be among the wealthiest 10% of US households, based on net worth.